devencod/zomato-restaurant-expansion-analysis/README.md

 * Evaluate the impact of online services (delivery and table booking) on customer satisfaction.
 * Offer recommendations on optimal cuisines for new restaurants.

+## Data Source

+The data used in this analysis is synthetic and created for the purpose of this project.
+It is intended to simulate real-world restaurant data for analysis and recommendation purposes.

 ## Project Files

 This repository contains the following files: